relaypro-open/dog/docs/install/dog_agent.md

 ## Certificate Creation

-Each agent must have it's own unique client certificate to connect to rabbitmq.
+Each agent must have its own unique client certificate to connect to rabbitmq.

 Check https://github.com/relaypro-open/dog_trainer/README.md#ca-certificate-creation for steps.